Women and Girls Task Force

 Sande Hart, Director of Women and Girls

 Sande's the mother of 2 young adults and lives in Southern California.
-She serves as Lead of the CCI Women and Girls sector, the co-founder of Compassionate California, Founder and President of the women's interfaith organization S.A.R.A.H., One Humanity Institute Leadership Team, and Past Chair of the United Religions Initiative for North America.
+She serves as Lead of the Charter for Compassion Women and Girls sector, Founder and President of the women's interfaith organization S.A.R.A.H., One Humanity Institute Leadership Team, Parliament of World Religions Women's Task Force, and Past Chair of the United Religions Initiative for North America.

 Sande's passionate about elevating women and girls by providing opportunities, weaving relationships, and being in service to the divine feminine that is rising strong in our world right now.
 She's been engaged with the Charter for Compassion since 2012 and is dedicated to advocating for Compassionate Cities and Charter Partners when it became clear to her that compassion was the force of resilient and regenerative change in any environment and the new solution to any old problem.
 Coupled with the power women hold as catalysts for lasting change, Sande recognizes the critical need of the Charter for Compassion’s Women and Girls sector.